TobiasMaugus/TobiasMaugus/README.md

-## 👋Olá, me chamo Tobias Maugus
+## 👋Hello, I'm Tobias Maugus

-Desenvolvedor com formação técnica em Informática pelo Centro Federal de Educação Tecnológica de Minas Gerais (CEFET-MG) e atualmente cursando Ciências da Computação na Universidade Federal de Lavras (UFLA).
-Tenho experiência prática em diversas linguagens de programação e sou apaixonado por resolver problemas e criar soluções inovadoras.
+Developer with technical training in Computer Science from the Federal Center for Technological Education of Minas Gerais (CEFET-MG) and currently pursuing a degree in Computer Science at the Federal University of Lavras (UFLA).
+I have hands-on experience with various programming languages and am passionate about solving problems and creating innovative solutions.

-## 🛠️ Tecnologias e Ferramentas
+## 🛠️ Technologies and Tools

 <p align="left">
   <img align="center" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">